propellerlabs/PropellerNetwork/README.md

 ## Thanks

-Special thanks to Chris Eidhof and his talk he gave on [Tiny Networking](https://realm.io/news/chris-eidhof-micro-libraries-swift/) as the inspiration for this project.
+Special thanks to Chris Eidhofand and Florian Kugler for their web episode [Swift Talk on Networking](https://talk.objc.io/episodes/S01E01-networking) as the inspiration for this project.